datajerk/ctf-write-ups/hayyimctf2022/warmup-cooldown/README.md

 ## Summary

 Warmup and cooldown are exactly the same problem only differing by size of input buffer.
-I used the exact same code on both, so will only cover cooldown.
+I used the exact same code on both, so I'll only cover cooldown.

 In short, use `write` to leak libc, then on second pass get a shell.